Judge reprimands Paul Manafort for speaking out after Gates plea deal

 Manafort, who returned to the Washington courtroom after being out of town for his father-in-law's funeral, said only two words during the brief arraignment: "Not guilty."

-He is due to make a second court appearance later Wednesday in Virginia where he faces a separate indictment.
+He is due to make a second court appearance Friday in Virginia where he faces a separate indictment.

 Manafort and Gates were originally indicted in Washington in October on charges of conspiracy and fraud stemming from their lucrative lobbying work in Ukraine — a case that arose out of Mueller's investigation of Russian interference in the 2016 campaign and possible ties to the Trump campaign.